exdx/dcp/README.md

 $ dcp quay.io/tyslaton/sample-catalog-private:latest -u <username> -p <password>
 ```

-> :warning: This serves as a convenient way to connect to private
+> :warning: This serves as a convenient way to copy contents from a private image
-registries but is insecure locally as your credentials are saved in
+but is insecure as your registry credentials are saved in
-your shell's history.
-If you would like to remain completely secure then
+your shell history.
+If you would like to be completely secure then
-login via `<container_runtime> login` and pull the image. dcp
+login via `<container_runtime> login` and pull the image first. dcp
 will then be able to find the image locally and process it.

 ## FAQ